 Obviously the bigger the budget, the more creative you can be.

-It IS possible to start an on-line program on a shoestring when you know how.
+It IS possible to start an online program on a shoestring with just a few simple tweaks.

 Research and planning will save you a stack of time and money.

 With the number of apps, software and programs around, it is more about knowing what ones will work, compared to ones that are too complex for the average business owner to use on a regular basis.

 Go with what you have, package up what you do.